 Revenue from the Use of Money and Property primarily consists of rental/lease and short-term investment income.
-The FY2024 Recommended Budget for this category includes a 539% increase in revenues, compared to the FY2023 Adopted Budget, due to higher interest income.
+The FY2024 Adopted Budget for this category includes a 539% increase in revenues, compared to the FY2023 Adopted Budget, due to higher interest income.
 Based partly upon economic data obtained from the Congressional Budget Office, it is projected that these revenues will decline by roughly 16% in FY2025, and decline by another 8% in FY2026 before stabilizing and remaining flat in FY2027 and FY2028.
+New revenue anticipated from a development agreement with the owner of a hotel and apartment property has also been included in the forecast.

 Intergovernmental Revenue is a major source of revenue to the City.
 The City's revenue forecast assumes an increase in municipal aid revenues from the State of Connecticut based upon the FY2024 Governor's Proposed Budget.
 This increase is predominantly due to an increase in the State PILOT funds, as well as higher Motor Vehicle Reimbursement funding due to the State law change from a cap of 45 mills to 32.46 mills beginning in FY2023.
 The reimbursement is assumed to remain flat in FY2025 through FY2028.
 The City relies heavily on State assistance since a significant portion of tax-exempt properties are within the Capital City's boundaries.
 The State payment in lieu of taxes (PILOT) revenue continues to be funded at amounts below the State statutory level.
 Level funding of the municipal aid from the State of Connecticut is a major assumption and element of the City's Recovery Plan and long-term forecast.
+FY2025 figures have also been updated to reflect the adopted State of Connecticut budget which was adopted after the adoption of the City adopted its FY2024 budget.
+The additional revenue has been incorporated into the baseline for FY2025-FY2028 (while FY2024 revenues for the City are depicted as adopted).